kullrich/topaz-arm64/README.md

 ## Contact

-If you have an questions about installing or running TOPAZ, please contact <a href="mailto:amedlar AT gmail DOT com">Alan Medlar</a>
+If you have any questions about installing or running TOPAZ, please contact <a href="mailto:amedlar AT gmail DOT com">Alan Medlar</a>.

 ## Installation